 - Your student is negative about everything.
 It is natural for students to be unhappy and complain about things at school – the food, lack of friends, professors, amount of work, dorm rooms, roommates, or any number of other things.
 But if your student is negative about everything at college, dig deeper.

 - Your student is not participating in any activities or groups at school.
 Studying is important, but college is about the total experience.
-If your student is not participating in anything outside of class, she may not be adjusting well.
+If your student is not participating in anything outside of class, they may not be adjusting well.

 - Your student is not going to class.
 This may be one of the most important factors for success.
 If your student is not attending, find out why.